sld-columbia/esp-caches/README.md

 ### Assumptions and Limitations
 - Currently only handles 32-bit addresses.
 - Supports 4, 8, or 16 ways.
-- Testbench currently only works for 16 ways.
+- Testbench currently works for 4, 8, and 16 ways.

 ## L2